-Introducing our 2019 Tommy’s Local heroes
+Introducing 2019 Tommy’s Local Heroes

 Bridget Cheeseman is the founder of Cake It Forward.
 Part business, part social enterprise, Bridget works tirelessly to donate cakes on a regular basis to people who wouldn’t otherwise be able to access them.
 She regularly donates birthday cakes via Angel Tree to children who have a parent in prison on their birthday.
 Bridget is a beautiful soul who does this to continue her own mother’s legacy of kindness.
 Bridget’s Mum was that person in the community who did everything for everyone and was loved enormously by all who knew her for her generous spirit.

 Bridget’s mum passed away not too long ago, Bridget misses her hugely every day.
 Through Cake It Forward, Bridget is also teaching her daughter that their life is rich because of the love they share and what they can do for others.
 Bridget is opening up a new store in Petone at 212 Jackson Street, pop in for a visit and some cakes or coffee.

 For more info on Bridget and Cake It Forward, visit facebook.com/cakeitforwardnz/